modmail-dev/Modmail/README.md

 ### Delete Linked Messages
 Did you accidentally send something you didnt mean to with the `reply` command?
 Dont fret, if you delete the original message on your side, this bot automatically deletes the corresponding message that was sent to the recipient of the thread!

-## Updating
-If you are keen to stay updated with the latest features then follow the updating guide [here](https://github.com/kyb3r/modmail/wiki/Updating).
-It has a few more steps so it may not be for everyone.

 ## Thanks For Using This Bot!